alanryn/personal-site/content/tips/product-variant-metafields/index.md

 The full code for the product.json is [here](https://gist.github.com/alanryn/bd6693619ff4beab129224ec188f3a4a).
 The full code for the main-product.liquid is [here](https://gist.github.com/alanryn/0a656825b92ccbb19f73369c3afdb190).
 This code adds 2 metafields to a product variant.
 This solution is based on answers provided [here](https://community.shopify.com/c/technical-q-a/display-product-variants-metafields/td-p/555439).
+Credit where credit is due.